TNA World Championship: Championship belt designs

-Following Slammiversary XV, both the TNA and original GFW Global Championship belts were used in tandem to represent the unification of both titles.
-At Destination X 2017, the GFW Global Championship belt, with an updated color scheme and Impact logos on the side plates, became the sole belt used.
-Following the departure of Jeff Jarrett from the promotion, the company reverted to the Impact Wrestling name and the title belt was updated with an Impact name plate to reflect the change.
+Moose with the red version of the fifth design, introduced in 2020.

 A new title design was introduced at Impact Wrestling's Redemption on April 22, 2018.
 The gold center plate has the Impact logo with "World Champion" inscribed below the logo.
 An owl sits above the Impact logo, representing Impact's parent company Anthem Sports & Entertainment.
 On each side of the center plate is a group of four smaller gold plates, with the inner side plates featuring separate corresponding halves of a globe with "World" inscribed above the globes and "Champion" inscribed below them and the outer side plates featuring the Impact logo but without the owl design.
 Blue shading had filled the Impact logo, the owl design, and the globes and logos on the side plates, but in 2020, the belt was modified with red shading replacing the previous blue to reflect the new color of the Impact Wrestling logo introduced following the move to AXS TV.

 At Sacrifice on March 13, 2021, Impact World Champion Rich Swann defeated TNA World Heavyweight Champion Moose to unify the two championships.
 Following this, the 2020 red shaded Impact belt and the white strapped TNA belt were used jointly to represent the unified world championship; the unified title was briefly referred to as the Impact Unified World Championship before reverting to being called the Impact World Championship, though still represented by both belts (with the white strap TNA belt being swapped out for the original black strap version shortly thereafter).
 In August 2021, after Christian Cage won the title, the TNA belt was retired once again.